-- a.
-Partner's shall provide evidence as part of Chapter 4.1, Assessment, that lifting and suspended load hazards to NASA personnel and property are mitigated based on equivalent controls listed in NASA-STD-8719.9, Standard for Lifting Devices and Equipment. - b.
+a.
+Partner's shall provide evidence as part of Chapter 4.1 Assessment that lifting and suspended load hazards to NASA personnel and property are mitigated, based on equivalent controls listed in NASA-STD-8719.9, Lifting Standard.

+b.
 The Partner is responsible for coordinating any suspended load operations directly with OSHA.
 The NASA Alternate Standard for Suspended Load Operations is not applicable to Partner lifting operations.